piroor/tweet.sh/README.md

  * `-l`: language.
  * `-c`: count of tweets to be responded.
 10 by default.

-## How to watch search results with a handler?
+Then matched tweets will be reported via the standard output.

-For example:
+If you hope to observe new tweets matched to the query continuously, specify a callback command line as the handler via the `-h` option.

 ~~~
-$ ./tweet.sh search -q "queries" -h "cat"
+$ ./tweet.sh search -q "queries" -h "echo 'FOUND'; cat"
 ~~~

-Available options:
+In this case, only following options are available:

  * `-q`: queries.
  * `-h`: command line to run for each search result.

-Handler command line will receive result via the standard input.
+Handler command line will receive a JSON string of a [matched tweet](https://dev.twitter.com/rest/reference/get/statuses/show/%3Aid) via the standard input.

-## How to watch mentions?
+## How to watch various mentions?

-For example:
+If you hope to observe mentions and other events around you, `watch-mentions` command will help you.

 ~~~
 $ ./tweet.sh watch-mentions -r "echo 'REPLY'; cat" \